-Private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff, and most expats living in Azerbaijan choose to visit private hospitals.
-The private healthcare sector has undergone expansion in recent years, leaving expats with more choice when it comes to their health.
+Fortunately, private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff.
+Thanks to this, most expats living in Azerbaijan choose to use private hospitals.
+The private healthcare sector has undergone expansion in recent years, leaving expats with more options when it comes to their health.

 Pharmacies in Azerbaijan

-There are plenty of pharmacies (aptek) in the main cities in Azerbaijan.
+There are plenty of pharmacies (aptek) in the main cities in Azerbaijan which are well stocked with a range of medication.
 Many pharmacies in Baku are open 24/7.